-Expressive Arts Therapy (also called EXA) is the use of drama, visual art, writing, music, movement and ritual for the purpose of self-expression and healing.
-EXA is used to support a wide spectrum of mental health challenges as well as personal growth.
+Expressive Arts Therapy is the use of drama, visual art, writing, music, movement and ritual for the purpose of self-expression and healing.
+It is used to support a wide spectrum of mental health challenges as well as personal growth.
 How these modalities are used in a given session depends on the goals and preferences of the therapist and client.

 What Is Expressive Arts Therapy?

-Expressive arts therapy is a form of experiential therapy that supports clients in processing their experiences, feelings, and thoughts by tapping into creativity and imagination.
+Expressive arts therapy (sometimes abbreviated to EXA) is a form of experiential therapy that supports clients in processing their experiences, feelings, and thoughts by tapping into creativity and imagination.
 The emphasis is on the process of creating, not necessarily the product created.
 Therefore, EXA requires absolutely no arts experience, just a willingness to explore—and perhaps make a mess!

 While EXA is often thought of as a non-verbal form of therapy, many client/therapist teams will incorporate talking into sessions as it feels appropriate.
 This may be during art-making or toward the end of the session to process what’s taken place.

-What’s the Difference Between Expressive Arts Therapy & Art Therapy?
+What’s the Difference Between Expressive Arts Therapy & Creative Arts Therapy?

-While there is overlap between EXA and Art Therapy, there is also a key difference: EXA is a multimodal approach, meaning it incorporates not only visual art (as in Art Therapy), but also elements of drama therapy, music therapy, dance therapy, writing, and so on.
+While there is overlap between expressive arts therapy and art therapy, there is also a key difference: EXA is a multimodal approach, meaning it incorporates not only visual art (as in art therapy), but also elements of drama therapy, music therapy, dance movement therapy, writing, and so on.
 In EXA it is common to use these modalities in tandem during the course of a session.
 For example, a client may create a drawing and then write a short poem or create a soundtrack (i.e. a playlist of songs) based on that drawing for the purpose of deepening their process.

-Here are some examples of techniques used in EXA:
+Here are some examples of techniques used in expressive arts therapy:

 Follow the Metaphor